Michael Kim (footballer)

-Michael Young Min Kim (마이클 김; born 10 June 1973) is a Canadian soccer manager who is assistant coach of South Korea.
+Michael Young Min Kim (마이클 김; born 10 June 1973) is a Canadian soccer manager who formerly served as an assistant coach of the South Korea national football team.

 Career

 Playing career

 Kim played college soccer for the Louisville Cardinals.

 Managerial career

 In 2007, he was appointed assistant manager of South Korea U23.
 In 2008, he was appointed consultant of English Premier League side Manchester United.
 In 2015, Kim was appointed manager of Daejeon Hana Citizen in the South Korean top flight.

 After that, he was appointed assistant manager of Chinese second division club Shanghai Shenxin.
 In 2017, he was appointed assistant manager of FC Anyang in the South Korean second division.
-In 2018, Kim was appointed assistant manager of South Korea.
+In 2018, Kim was appointed as an assistant coach for the South Korea national football team.